tcsmath/tcsmath.github.io/kserver-simons.md

-a postdoc at MSR, and then as faculty at UW), and we continued to study the dark side of the exploration shift:  When the confidence of the algorithm is artificially reduced, it becomes more willing to move servers, and one has to control the increase in the corresponding movement cost.
+a postdoc at MSR, and then as faculty at UW), and we continued to study the dark side of the exploration shift:  When the confidence of the algorithm is artificially reduced, it becomes more willing to move servers, and one has to control the corresponding increase in movement cost.
 (The resulting analytic mess is enough to make "inverse Hessian" start to sound like foul language.)